Respiratory Care - Degree

 Winter

-BI122 Essentials of Human Anatomy and Physiology II (Course offered online) 4
+BI122 Essentials of Human Anatomy and Physiology II (Course offered online) (must be completed before starting fall term second-year courses) 4

 RT121 Respiratory Care Procedures 5